 Fine Disregard Wine Co was founded by Mike Schieffer and Kara Maraden – both came to the Napa Valley drawn to wine from previous careers, Mike from Texas and Kara from Pennsylvania.
-Mike graduated from American University in Washington, DC – worked for the Discovery Channel – exploring a possible career in law – but then was bitten by the wine bug.
-His introduction to wine making came through a Rugby coach who connected him with several wineries in Bordeaux – Mike worked in Bordeaux in 2008 and later in the Hunter Valley in Australia where he was introduced to Sémillon – an introduction that would later influence his decision to work with Sémillon in the Napa Valley.
+Mike graduated from American University in Washington, DC and worked for the Discovery Channel – exploring a possible career in law, but then was bitten by the wine bug.
+His introduction to wine making came through a Rugby coach who connected him with several wineries in Bordeaux – Mike worked in Bordeaux in 2008 and later in the Hunter Valley in Australia where he was introduced to Sémillon – an introduction that would later influence his decision to work with Sémillon in Napa Valley.

 Mike and Kara were introduced to the Altas Piedras Vineyard in Alexander Valley (neighboring Sonoma County).
 This site “ticked all the boxes” as Mike puts it for what they were looking in a quality Grenache Vineyard.
 The vines are head trained, the site is dry farmed, and farmed organically and it sits up at elevation in soils that are extremely rocky.
 Literally Altas Piedras translates to ‘high rocks’.
-Mike calls his efforts crafting this wine “lazy winemaking” – taking a hands off approach letting all the hard work done in the vineyard show in the winery.
+Mike calls his efforts crafting this wine “lazy winemaking” – taking a hands-off approach letting all the hard work done in the vineyard show in the winery.

 The 2016 Altas Piedras Grenache shows dessert spices on the bouquet including clove and cinnamon, rhubarb and a hint of mocha (very subtle).
 Balanced and with restraint, the wine shows no harsh edges from front to finish.
 Well managed tannins are dry, dusty and fine grained.
 This wine drinks very well by itself.